Religion, Ethics & Philosophy

 Christianity: You will study the key concepts within the development of Christian thought such as the person of Jesus.
 You will explore religious beliefs, values and teachings, their inter-connections, how they have developed historically and how they are presently.

 This course is assessed by three examinations.
 Each paper contains four questions, of which, students choose three.
-Each of the modules mentioned above, under features of the course, will be examined.
+Each of the modules mentioned above will be examined.

 Enrichment and Work Experience

 Students must follow the news as we will use current issues to bring our studies to life.
 Issues such as poverty, feminism, abortion, euthanasia are used within lessons and it is expected that students will be able to bring current issues and debates surrounding these areas into their essays.
 There is an important focus on literacy.
 Students will be encouraged to read widely around the course and to develop the skills of academic writing.
 Arguing to a conclusion is a requirement and will be taught alongside the course specification.

-REP combines extremely well with most other arts/social science and humanities subjects including: English, Modern Foreign Languages, History, Law, Economics, Geography, Sociology, Politics and Business.
+This course combines extremely well with most other arts/social science and humanities subjects including: English, Modern Foreign Languages, History, Law, Economics, Geography, Sociology, Politics, and Business.

 Future Career Opportunities